-lpsos carefully considered a broad spectrum of additional weights to be applied.
-Weights were not applied by business size as the actual counts achieved through natural fallout closely matched the targets by business size set using the 2013 Economic Census data referenced above.
-Also, a cross-national weight was not applied both because there were no reliable data sources that could account for sampling differences across countries in fieldwork timing and survey modes, as well as the fact that the purpose of a cross-national weight would be to make the data in this report comparable to data for other country reports in this series.
+Ipsos carefully considered a broad spectrum of weights to be applied.
+Two in particular - business-size and cross-national - were not applied.
+A business-size weight was not applied as the actual counts achieved through natural fallout closely matched the business-size targets set using the Economic Census data referenced above.
+A cross-national weight was not applied both because there were no reliable data sources that could account for sampling differences across all countries in fieldwork timing and survey modes, as well as the fact that the purpose of a cross-national weight would be to make the data in this report comparable to data for other country reports in this series.